Friday, 25 February 2011

 Herefordshire Council have reassured Ross-on-Wye residents that the town’s Register Office is staying at its present location.

 The Info Service is to be move from Swan House to the library to create a new customer service’s hub and social workers will be re-located to the Registration Office at The Old Chapel in Cantilupe Road.
+“I want to assure people that the register office is staying at The Old Chapel and will be fully available for people wanting to book weddings or civil partnerships,” said Fiona Nicholls, Herefordshire Council’s registration services manager.

 Anyone who wants to register a birth, death or give notice of marriage or civil partnership should call 01432 260565.